polettix/ETOOBUSY/_posts/2020-12-24-conway-general.md

 **TL;DR**

 > My fourth take on [Conway's Game of Life][] this year, amounting to more
-> tha 1% of all posts!
+> than 1% of all posts!

 Well, the folks at [Advent of Code][] did it again: squeeze the [Conway's Game of Life][] in a puzzle.
 This time we're talking about the second part